 1. Focussed Careers Work during form time – Project_Me

 2. Use of different skills during lesson time.

-3. Completion of the Success Skills Certificate Scheme (To be launch in October 2015).
+3. Completion of the Success Skills Certificate Scheme.

 4. Careers and Skills Immersion Day

 Guidance for Students and Parents about Taking Options Forward to GCSE: